HRPP (IRB) Toolkit and submission requirements

 If the study is a clinical trial and supported by a Common Rule agency, one HRPP (IRB)-approved version of a consent form that has been used to enroll participants must be posted on a public federal website designated for posting such consent forms.
 The form must be posted after recruitment closes, and no later than 60 days after the last study visit.
 Please contact the study sponsor with any questions.

-The D-HH HRPP (IRB) will use the following channels to make resources and information available:
+The Dartmouth Health HRPP (IRB) will use the following channels to make resources and information available:

 - Broad email communications